New to this website?

 Hand puppet project for one of the sessions in From Many Lands.

-Coming of Age: A flexible curriculum for Coming of Age that can be adapted to a wide range of congregations and schedules.
+Coming of Age, year=long program for gr.
+8-10.
+Revised in 2022.
+A flexible curriculum for Coming of Age that can be adapted to a wide range of congregations and schedules.
 This curriculum is laser-focused on preparing teens to think about their religious self-identity, putting that identity into words, and successfully reading their statement of religious identity in a worship service.
 This curriculum is inclusive of persons from diverse backgrounds, and it incorporates new insights about religion from religious studies scholars.

 Life-sized idealized self-portraits made from plywood mounted on a wall.